youlweb/JulLocationBundle/Resources/doc/top_level_entity.md

 ```

 Choosing your top level entity gives you the freedom to use only what you need from
-JulLocationBundle, without having to worry about handling duplicate fields.
+JulLocationBundle, without having to worry about handling duplicate entries.

 ## Google places autocomplete implementation